-Students are responsible for providing their own transportation to and from the Clearwater campus and externship/clinical/practicum sites.
+Students enrolled in blended or residential programs are responsible for providing their own transportation to and from the campus, and externship/clinical/practicum sites.
 UMA's Clearwater campus is conveniently located on main bus routes.
 Please contact a campus administrator for additional information.